maohanjie/Feline_GP_Annotation/README.md

 # Feline_GP_Annotation
 Automated Phenotype-Genotype annotation from literature for feline study.
-This is a proposal for a project in BLAH9 which calls for collaboration to apply LLMs for feline genomics and informatics.
+This is a proposal for a project in BLAH9 which calls for collaboration to apply NLP or LLMs for the study of feline genomics and informatics.

 ## License
 The code in this repository is licensed under the `MIT License`.